goblimey/learn-unix/README.md

 The learn software is written in the C programming language.
-That language also evolved and eventually it became impossible even to build and run learn.
+That language also evolved and eventually it became impossible even to build and run the learn software.

 One reason for learn falling out of use is that through the nineteen nineties the emphasis shifted from command line interfaces